Gower Street

 Co-Directors (Job Share):

 - Sally Vivyan: Joined Autumn 2021.
 Background in smaller NGOs with 20 years' experience in fundraising, grant making, and governance.
-Holds a PhD in the leadership of small charities.
+Holds a PhD (2022) in Leadership Practice in Small Asylum Seeker and Refugee Charities from The Open University.

 - Tessa Durham: Joined Autumn 2021.
-Holds a Master's in Sustainable Development from Sussex University.
+Co-Director with extensive experience in the sector.

 Key Philosophy Quotes: